watchusmakemagic/captions-help/README.md

 * `text_align` e.g. left
 * `viewercontrols` e.g. none

-#### Viewer (for displays, televisions and video walls)
+#### Scroller (for displays, televisions and video walls)

-Caption Portal can present captions to an In-person or Hybrid audience who wish to view captions on personal devices such as mobile phones or tableys.
-You can direct these viewers to a URL in the Caption Portal by copying the URL of the `Viewer` option in the main menu, or by sharing the QR code available from the `QR Code` option in the main menu.
+Caption Portal can present captions to an In-person or Hybrid audience who wish to view captions on a display, television or video wall.
+You can direct these viewers to a URL in the Caption Portal by copying the URL of the `Scroller` option in the main menu, or by sharing the QR code available from the `QR Code` option in the main menu.

 The following query parameters can be used to customise the display,